 Hair holds natural oils that can transfer onto your skin and irritate it.
+It's one of the most common causes of pimples on the forehead.
 Hair also traps dirt, dust, sweat, pollen, and styling products.
-All of these can clog the pores on your forehead and around the sides of your face, causing dandruff.
+All these can clog the pores on your forehead and around the sides of your face.

 Use a facial wash that minimizes oil.

-Use a facial wash that helps control oil to avoid clogging your pores.
+Use a to avoid clogging your pores.
 Try Pond's Acne Clear Facial Foam, which has niacinamide that aids in inhibiting oil production over time and reduces inflammation.
 Moreover, it has Thymo-T essence that fights 99.9% of pimple-causing bacteria.
 It works in three days to help you achieve smooth, clear skin.